 In general, the police may search all parts of the home that the person who gave consent uses.
 So, they can search any part of the premises the consenting party occupies (such as that person’s private room) and any areas of the home where all roommates or tenants have access.
 Shared areas generally include places like the living room and kitchen.

 Importantly, though, the police generally cannot search the private room or belongings of a person who, either present or not, did not grant consent.
 To determine whether the police may search a specific part of a home, courts evaluate whether the person who granted consent has access and authority over it.
-To return to our example of Alex and Brian, if the police entered the apartment over Brian’s objections (permissible in some states), they would not have authority to search Brian’s bedroom, if that room were his alone and not one Alex had use of.
+To return to our example of Alex and Brian, the police would not have authority to search Brian’s bedroom, if that room were his alone and not one Alex had use of.